 - Verification of employment experience.

-- Successful completion of background checks for federal, state and local criminal offenses.
+- Successful completion of background checks for federal, state and local criminal offenses and motor vehicle report.

 - Successful completion of a physical exam and drug screening, paid for by the Town.

 - Verification of identity and work authorization; such as passport, driver's license, social security card or other acceptable documents.